speedcontrol/nodecg-speedcontrol/READMES/API.md

 #### `> nodecg.listenFor('twitchAdStarted', 'nodecg-speedcontrol', callback)`

 Emitted when a Twitch ad is successfully started via this bundle.
 Calls back with an object that contains `duration` which is an integer on how long the ads will run for.

-#### `> nodecg.listenFor('resetTime', 'nodecg-speedcontrol', callback)`

-Emitted when the stopwatch/timer is reset, mainly useful for removing finshing times of teams from a layout.

-#### `> nodecg.listenFor('teamFinish', 'nodecg-speedcontrol', callback)`

-Emitted when a team finishes in a run, only useful if the run is a race and you want to show what time they finished on your layouts.
-Calls back with an integer which is the index of the team in the current run.

-#### `> nodecg.listenFor('teamUndoFinish', 'nodecg-speedcontrol', callback)`

-Emitted when a teams finish state is undone, in case their finish was accidental, mainly useful for removing that time from the layout if you used the above message to print it.
-Calls back with an integer which is the index of the team in the current run.

 ## Messages Received